OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 ### Approved DH groups

 The following groups are approved and MUST be used for implementations of Diffie-Hellman KEX.
 IKEv2 groups are provided for reference ([NIST SP 800-77](https://csrc.nist.gov/pubs/sp/800/77/r1/final)).
 Equivalent groups might be used in other protocols.
-Other groups MUST NOT be used.
 This list is ordered STRONGEST to WEAKEST.
 Security strengths are documented in [NIST SP 800-56A](https://csrc.nist.gov/pubs/sp/800/56/a/r3/final), Appendix D, and [NIST SP 800-57 Part 1 Rev.5](https://csrc.nist.gov/pubs/sp/800/57/pt1/r5/final).

 | Group | Scheme | Parameters | Security bits | L1 | L2 | L3 |
 |--|--|--|--|--|--|--|